OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 - "Jupyter in GAP and other CAS" workshop (June 4th - June 8th 2018, University of St Andrews, http://gapdays.de/gap-jupyter-days2018/)

-- Deemonstrating Jupyter GAP interface at the 20th Postgraduate Group Theory Conference (St Andrews, 17-20th July, 2018, https://en-gb.facebook.com/pgtc2018/)
+- Demonstrating Jupyter GAP interface at the 20th Postgraduate Group Theory Conference (St Andrews, 17-20th July, 2018, https://en-gb.facebook.com/pgtc2018/)

 - Markus sent two session proposals to the International Congress on Mathematical Software (ICMS 2018, University of Notre Dame, 24-27 July 2018, http://icms-conference.org/2018/), one for interoperability in mathematical software, one for permutation group search methods